Carmen Consoli: 1990s

 Consoli served as backing vocalist in the 1991 Caftua album One Day and in the 1994 Lula album Da dentro.
 In 1995, during a trip in Rome, she made her first television appearance, performing the song "L'isola del tesoro" (later released as "Novembre '99" in the album Stato di necessità) in the Rai 3 Michele Santoro's talk show Tempo reale.
-Returned to Catania, she was chosen by producer Francesco Virlinzi as the vocalist of a rock group which never materialized and whose name was an homage to Big Brother and the Holding Company, "Big Brothers (and the Katanise Company)"; while the project was eventually scrapped, the other two members of the band Massimo Roccaforte and Salvo Distefano became longtime collaborators of Consoli.
+Returning to Catania, she was chosen by producer Francesco Virlinzi as the vocalist of a rock group which never materialized and whose name was an homage to Big Brother and the Holding Company, "Big Brothers (and the Katanise Company)"; while the project was eventually scrapped, the other two members of the band Massimo Roccaforte and Salvo Distefano became longtime collaborators of Consoli.
 The same year she was among the winners of Sanremo Giovani, a televised competition aimed at selecting the contestants of the Sanremo Music Festival newcomers section, with her first single "Quello che sento".
 In 1996, she entered the 46th Sanremo Festival with the song "Amore di plastica", and released her debut album, Due Parole.

 Her next album, Confusa e felice (1997) was a critical and commercial success, selling over 130,000 copies.
 The same year, she got awarded the Premio italiano della musica award as revelation of the year and she embarked on her first tour.
 In September 2007 she was for a week the host of the program So 90's on MTV.

 In 1998, she released her third album, Mediamente isterica, a concept album representing different kind of female figures.
 This album was successful but not as much as her previous work, selling over 80,000 copies.
 Between December 1998 and February 1999, she was a regular guest of the Italia 1 variety show Comici.